AlessioBarsi/laravel-construction-site-manager/readme.md

 ## Features

-- User submitted reports of their daily work activities
+- User submitted reports of their daily work activities, with the possibility of file attachments
-- Issues and activity management
+- Issues and activities management
-- Overview of assigned users to existing projects
+- Management and overview of assigned users to existing projects
 - User authorization depending on role

 ## Installation